strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 The entry `monitorInterval` must stay in place.

 The change in logging takes some time to be applied.
-You can find out more in the implementation details section of this post.
+You can find out more in the **Implementation details** section of this post.

 ### Topic Operator, User Operator and Kafka resources

 The approach to changing the logging configuration of User Operator, Topic Operator, Kafka Bridge, Kafka brokers, Kafka Connect and Kafka MirrorMaker 2.0 did not change.
-The logging is still configurable via `inline` or `external` logging section of custom resource specification.
+The logging is still configurable through the `inline` or `external` logging section of a custom resource specification.

 Example of `inline` logging.
 ```yaml